otikas77/blackjack-api/README.md

 1. After cloning the repository and installing NPM packages (refer to steps 1 and 2 in the "How to Run the Code" section).

-2. Run code by "npm run test"
+2. Run code "npm run test"

+3. Run "npm run coverage" for tests coverage check